The point insertion technique and open $r$-spin theories I: moduli and orientation: Point insertion

 \begin{thm} For fixed $I$ and $B$, there is a one-to-one correspondence $\PI$ between the BI boundaries and the AI boundaries of $\Mbar^{\frac{1}{r},\h}_{g,B,I}$.
 Two boundaries paired by the correspondence $\PI$ are canonically diffeomorphic.

-In the $g=0$ case, this diffeomorphism can be lifted to the Witten bundles and the relative cotangent line bundles restricted to them.
-Moreover, the relative orientations on the paired boundaries induced by the canonical relative orientations are opposite to each other. \end{thm}
+In the $g=0$ case, this diffeomorphism can be extended to a diffeomorphism between the closures of these boundaries in $\Mbar^{\frac{1}{r},\h}_{g,B,I}$, which can be further lifted to the Witten bundles and the relative cotangent line bundles restricted to closures.
+Moreover, the relative orientations on the paired boundaries induced by the canonical relative orientations are opposite to each other.